You cannot copy content of this website, your IP is being recorded

 Severe dehydration is a medical emergency and must be treated at a hospital emergency room to avoid serious complications such as permanent tissue damage, organ failure, and death.

 If you are experiencing symptoms of dehydration or diarrhea, come to Priority Urgent Care and Walk-In Clinic today.
 Our medical professionals are experienced at treating dehydration and diarrhea and can help you restore your health.
-Call us today to book an appointment with our dehydration and diarrhea specialist, or visit one of our clinics.
+Call us today to book an appointment with our dehydration and diarrhea specialist, or visit one of our clinic.
 We have two Connecticut locations to better serve you: one in Newington and one in Oxford.
-We serve patients from Ellington CT, Unionville CT, East Haven CT, Cromwell CT, Oxford, CT and Newington, CT, and BEYOND!
+We serve patients from Cromwell CT, East Haven CT, Ellington CT, Newington, CT, Oxford, CT, Unionville CT, Wallingford, CT, and BEYOND!